adroste/tennis-court-reservation-system-v2/README.md

-# reservierungssystem-tennis-v2
-Reservierungssystem Tennis v2, AGPL
+# Reservierungssystem Tennis v2

+*License: AGPL*

+Reservation system for tennis courts.
+Only german at the moment.

+# Todos

+* [ ] Cookie Notice